rapid7/le_node/README.md

 Each logger object is an instance of [EventEmitter](http://nodejs.org/docs/v0.4.10/api/events.html#events.EventEmitter).
 You can listen for the following events:

+* _connect_: notification of sucessful connection to Logentries service
+* _error_: notification of any errors in the logging system itself
 * _log_: capture each log event (maybe for your own archive)
-* _error_: get notification of any errors in the logging system itself
+* _close_: notification of socket Close event (disconnection from Logentries service, automatic reconnect will be attempted)
+* _end_: notification of socket End event (usually after you invoke logger.end())

 ## Conventions